Practical information about Cali, Colombia

 Frequently asked questions about Cali, Colombia

 Here are answers to some frequently asked questions about Cali.
-What about safety?
+Is Cali safe?
 What is the weather like?
 What is the best time to travel?
 Is Cali expensive and how many days will it take you to see everything?
-If you don’t find your question among the frequently asked questions, feel free to get in touch!
+If you don’t find your question among the frequently asked questions, feel free to get in touch or check one of the other articles in our Cali travel guide

 Frequently asked questions about Cali